ZachatorCodes/phase-4-project/README.md

 3. Run `npm install --prefix client`.
 This will install the frontend dependencies.

 4. Run `rails db:migrate` and `rails db:seed` to migrate and seed the database.
-If any errors occur during this step, run `rails db:reset` to recreate the database from the migrations and reseed the data.
+If any errors occur during this step, run `rails db:reset` to recreate the database from the migrations and reseed the data, and then proceed directly to step 5.

 5. Run `rails s` to start the backend server.